Los Angeles International

 Tel: +1 310 646 5252.

-Car rental companies include Advantage, Alamo, Avis, Budget, Hertz and Thrifty.
+Car rental companies include Alamo, Avis, Budget, Hertz and Thrifty.
 Vehicle rental sites are located off the airport property, but travellers can request a free shuttle pick-up to reach the rental car sites.

 Transfer between terminals

 A free shuttle bus carries passengers between terminals.

 Passenger services at the airport include ATMs and currency exchange, a business centre, mobile charging stations, baggage storage, shops, restaurants and bars.

-There are eight central car parks offering long and short-term parking that are connected to the terminals by the LAX shuttle bus.
+The airport offers short and long-term parking and its car parks are connected to the terminals by the LAX shuttle bus.
 There is also a Cell Phone Waiting Lot.
-Parking is charged at $3 for the first hour and $2 per half hour thereafter, up to $30 per day.
+Parking is charged at $5 for the first hour and $4 per half hour thereafter, up to $40 per day.
 The Economy Lot is $4 for the first hour and $4 per hour after that up to $12 per day.